codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ### Setup

-First, we need to add the libraries to our project.
-Without Gradle, this means:

-1. Download the jar files for [Retrofit](https://github.com/square/retrofit), [OkHttp](https://github.com/square/okhttp), and [GSON](https://code.google.com/p/google-gson/).
-2. Drag each of the jar files into your libs folder in your project

-With Gradle, add the following to your `app/build.gradle` file:
+Add the following to your `app/build.gradle` file:

 ```gradle
 dependencies {